mui/material-ui/docs/data/material/customization/palette/palette.md

 The theme exposes the following default palette colors (accessible under `theme.palette.*`):

 - `primary` - represents primary interface elements for a user.
 It's the color displayed most frequently across your app's screens and components.
-- _secondary_ - used to represent secondary interface elements for a user.
+- `secondary` - used to represent secondary interface elements for a user.
 It provides more ways to accent and distinguish your product.
 Having it is optional.
-- _error_ - used to represent interface elements that the user should be made aware of.
+- `error` - used to represent interface elements that the user should be made aware of.
-- _warning_ - used to represent potentially dangerous actions or important messages.
+- `warning` - used to represent potentially dangerous actions or important messages.
-- _info_ - used to present information to the user that is neutral and not necessarily important.
+- `info` - used to present information to the user that is neutral and not necessarily important.
-- _success_ - used to indicate the successful completion of an action that user triggered.
+- `success` - used to indicate the successful completion of an action that the user triggered.

 ### Values